VisualFP/docs/SA/design_concept/content/poc/options_compiler_custom.typ

 altogether:

 - It is not necessary for the compiler platform to parse Haskell code.
 For the
-  #ac("PoC"), being able to type-check expressions is sufficient.
+  #ac("PoC"), being able to type-check simple expressions is sufficient.

 - Execution of expressions is optional as well.